2009 Nazran bombing

-The 2009 Nazran bombing occurred on 17 August 2009, in Nazran, the largest city of the Republic of Ingushetia in the Russian federation.
+The 2009 Nazran bombing occurred on 17 August 2009, in Nazran, the largest city of the Republic of Ingushetia in the Russian Federation.
 A suicide car bomber attacked police headquarters, and at least 25 people were killed and 164 injured.
 It was the most serious terrorist attack in Ingushetia in the early 21st century, where there had been social and political unrest related to independence movements.

+This explosion was one of the most deadly in Ingushetia since the turn of the 21st century and showed the revitalizing prospect of insurgency forces operating on the lands of the North Caucasus.
+This incident occurred at the period when the instability was gaining momentum in the region, as violence in the region was spreading to Ingushetia after it had spread to the adjacent Chechnya and Dagestan.

 The militant Islamist Caucasus Emirate claimed responsibility for the attack.

 Attack

 At 9:08 a.m.(MSK) on 17 August 2009, an unidentified militant drove a GAZelle truck into the gates of a police headquarters building in Nazran, Ingushetia's largest city.
 The attack occurred as police officers were lining up nearby for a morning briefing.
 Policemen fired at the car, but were unable to stop it.
 The blast, which reportedly had the force of 400 kg of dynamite, created a crater 4 m wide and 2 m deep, damaged the police headquarters building and nearby apartments.
 It also caused ammunition stored in the police headquarters to explode.
 Twenty people were reported to have been killed and 138 were injured.
 The toll later rose to 25 killed and 164 wounded, with 15 of the dead being Russian policemen and 10 being Ingush.

+Witnesses have seen that the explosion followed shortly after 9 a.m. when the police were conducting their morning roll call in the courtyard.
+The blast obliterated vehicles parked in areas near the headquarters and smashed windows in the neighborhood near the headquarters.
+President Dmitry Medvedev condemned the attack the same day as an incident of odd cruelty during a briefing broadcast on the TV.

 According to the Republic's Deputy Interior Minister Zyaudin Dourbekov, police had received information on August 15 that a vehicle of this type was going to be used in a suicide bombing, but were unable to prevent the attack.

+Investigation and perpetrators

+The Russian security agencies issued an arrest of Ali Taziyev or Magas, the leader of a key command of the Caucasus Emirate militant network, in 2010.
+The officials claim that Taziyev took part in plotting and planning the bombing of Nazran as a component of a bigger operation of assaulting the police and governmental facilities in Ingushetia.
+According to the police, his capture was a major milestone in getting things done to help break militants in the region.